jetsemrick/tweeter/README.md

 ## AFCRichmond
 Developed by *Nathan Dodson, Taylor Himelhoch, Jet Semrick*

 Project for EECS 647 Databases.
-The goal of this project is to create a Twitter-like application to demonstrate database implementation.
+The goal of this project is to create a Twitter-like application, deemed *Tweeter*, to demonstrate database implementation.

 ## Installation Instructions